jheinz1999/War-for-Africa/README.md

 War for Africa is an open-source, cross-platform game written in C++.
 It depends on the SFML library for rendering, audio, and network functions.
+It also depends on the TGUI library for various UI components.
 The game is based off of the classic board game "Risk."
 It was developed by Jonathan Heinz.